mchaov/personal-page/site/articles/react-hooks-vs-fp.md

 There is the [explanation](https://reactjs.org/docs/hooks-rules.html#explanation) given for the rules.

-My arguments agains hooks comes not from missunderstanding of the developers' arguments.
+My arguments against hooks comes not from missunderstanding of the developers' arguments.
 Neither they are related to me not writing hooks.
 Or being unwilling to do so.

 This is a solution with obvious drawbacks and limitations.
 The more you use it, the more your components will become impure.
 I like the clear separation between functional and class components.